The Urinary System: Nephron & Urine Formation

 4. Collecting Duct

-Components of urine are water, sodium chloride, potassium, bicarbonate, creatinine and urea.
+Components of urine are water, sodium chloride, calcium, potassium, bicarbonate, creatinine and urea.
 Creatinine is neither reabsorbed from nor secreted into nephron after filtration.
 For this reason, creatinine is used as a marker for glomerular filtration.
 A high blood creatinine level will indicate a problem in glomerular filtration in the nephron.

 Main components of the glomerular filtrate